 – Staff will have designated locations for storing masks and gloves, disinfectant near the handwashing sinks, and signage directing staff to wash their hands before putting on gloves and before touching point-of-sale machines.

-– The Aga Khan Museum Shop is open from 5 PM to 8 PM on Friday, Saturday, and Sunday evenings.
+– The Aga Khan Museum Shop is open from 12 PM to 6 PM on Friday, Saturday, and Sunday.

 – There is a capacity limit of 4 people at any one time.